 5 Tips for an Effective Pricing Strategy

-The COVID-19 pandemic has left a visceral impact on global prices.
+The COVID-19 pandemic has had a visceral impact on global prices.
 It has affected customers’ demand, global trade, supply linkages, and investments.

 The World Bank predicts that there will be a 5.2% contraction in the global economy in 2021.
 Hence, it is time to start reevaluating your current pricing strategies and ensure they can adapt to the changing market landscape ahead.